Pan-Canadian Framework on Clean Growth and Climate Change

-Pan-Canadian Framework on Clean Growth and Climate Change (PCFCGCC or PCF), Canada's national climate strategy, was released in August 2017 by the Government of Canada.
+The Pan-Canadian Framework on Clean Growth and Climate Change (PCFCGCC or PCF; French: Cadre pancanadien sur la croissance propre et les changements climatiques, CPCPCC or CPC), Canada's national climate strategy, was released in August 2017 by the Government of Canada.
 Provincial premiers (except Saskatchewan and Manitoba) adopted the PCF on December 9, 2016.

 Background

 According to a London School of Economics (LSE) December 2016 paper, "The Pan-Canadian Framework on Clean Growth and Climate Change (PCFCGCC)" provided an extensive description of "executive, mitigation and adaptation" strategies for a clean economy. that "lean[-ed] heavily on carbon pricing".
 The Canadian federal government's Pan-Canadian Framework on Clean Growth and Climate Change and promoted sustainable building programs.